AdguardTeam/PopupBlocker/README.md

 ## How to build

+To build the project, follow these steps:

-Install local dependencies by runnning:
+Install local dependencies by running the following command in the terminal:
 ```
 yarn install
 ```

-To build, run:
+To build, run the following command in the terminal:
 ```
 $ NODE_ENV=<channel> ts-node tasks/builder --target=<target>
 ```

+Replace `channel` with the desired channel, which can be `dev`, `beta`, or `release`.
+Also, replace `target` with the desired build target, which can be
+ * `userscript` – build userscript for a specified channel;
+ * `options` – build options page, which is a standalone page, that provides the user with convenient way of managing allowed and silenced websites;
+ * `tests` – build tests;
+ * `bundle` – build and bundle all of the above for a release channel.

-or in a minimist style:
+Alternatively, you can run the following commands in a minimist style:

 ```
 yarn userscript-<channel>